MESD: A Risk-Sensitive Metric for Explanation Fairness Across Intersectional Subgroups: The MESD Method

 \subsection{Perturbation}

-To evaluate the robustness, stability, and consistency of an explanation, we generate several perturbed samples of the inputs to tests whether explanations generated by a model remain stable under small perturbations.
+To evaluate the robustness, stability, and consistency of an explanation, we generate several perturbed samples of the inputs to test whether explanations generated by a model remain stable under small perturbations.
 Given an instance $x \in \mathbb{R}^d$, we generate a set of perturbed variants $x^{(1)}, \ldots, x^{(K)}$.
+Perturbations should be sufficiently small so that $x^{(k)}$ remains within a local neighborhood of $x$.
 We adopt a hybrid perturbation framework that combines Gaussian noise and stochastic feature masking.
 For Gaussian perturbations, we sample

 The masking perturbation replaces randomly selected features with a baseline value $b_j$: